Rodrigops27/MPC-EKF4FastCharge/README.md

    The Extended Kalman Filter updates estimates of SOC and electrochemical states using the ROM output and measured voltage.
 Initialization is performed by [`initKF.m`](src/UTILITY/initKF.m), and state updates are computed in [`iterEKF.m`](src/UTILITY/iterEKF.m).

-3. **Model Linearization (EKFmatsHandler)** EKF-estimated states are used to select the closest local ROM (no blending) and linearize the system.
+3. **Model Linearization (EKFmatsHandler)** EKF-estimated states are used to select the closest local ROM and linearize the system.
 The [`EKFmatsHandler.m`](src/MPC-EKF4FastCharge/EKFmatsHandler.m) function returns the required state-space matrices, prepared for constraint handling before Δu augmentation.

 4. **Prediction Matrices (predMat)**
    The function [`predMat.m`](src/MPC-EKF4FastCharge/predMat.m) builds horizon-based prediction matrices (Φ and G) for SOC, voltage, and side-reaction overpotential.